-Guests will experience no shortage of color with creatures such as poisonous dart frogs, pink flamingos and the rainbow colored giant day gecko of Madagascar.
+Sacramento Zoo Day Trip guests will experience no shortage of color with creatures such as poison dart frogs, pink flamingos, and the rainbow-colored giant day gecko of Madagascar.

 The zoo also provides an opportunity to experience the unique sounds of some of the world’s more vocal animals.
 The thunderous roar of the male lion and the charming hoots and chuckles of the Laughing Kookaburra create an atmosphere that is truly out of the ordinary.